nielsbaloe/vertxui/README.md

 		assertTrue(a.tag().equals("H1"));
 	}

-If you really need the DOM (I can't think of any reason, but you might), that's possible too (but absolutely not advisable because it's slower).
+If you really need the DOM (I can't think of a good case that easily, but you might), that's possible too (but it's absolutely not advised because it's slower).
 Vertxui then first compiles to javascript and then runs your java test inside a real representative headless 100%-java browser.
 Thanks to a register-and-run procedure, you decide when and which javascript tests are run, so you are absolutely free to mix java and javascript execution in your test.
 Do not add a constructor, because that will be run in jUnit and in the browser ;) .
 Use runJS and registerJS as follows:

 	public class WithDom extends TestDOM {

 		@GwtIncompatible
 		@Test
-		public void yourJUnitTest() throws Exception {
+		public void yourJUnitTestStartpoint() throws Exception {
 			...
 			System.out.println("This is java");
 			runJS(3); // run '3'